El Monte

 What licence do you need to drive a campervan in the USA?

-All drivers must have a current and full driver’s licence to hire a vehicle.
-Foreign licences are generally acceptable if they are in English or accompanied by an accredited English translation.
-Otherwise, an International Driving Permit (IDP) is required.
+All drivers must have a current and full driving licence to hire a vehicle.
+Foreign licences are generally acceptable if they are in English or accompanied by an accredited English translation, otherwise, an International Driving Permit is required.

-In addition to your driver’s licence, you will often be required to show your passport at the time of pickup.
+In addition to your driving licence, you will often be required to show your passport at the time of pick-up.

 Can I travel from the US to Mexico in my rental campervan?

-Generally, no. Most campervan rental suppliers restrict travel into Mexico for campervans rented in the US.
-El Monte is the only exception; however, additional insurance is required.
+Generally, no. Most motorhome suppliers restrict travel into Mexico for motorhomes hired in the US.
+El Monte is an exception to this, however, additional insurance is required.

 Are one-way rentals possible in California?